The pros and cons of taking out a second mortgage

 - Quick cash, great rate

 On the surface, a second mortgage feels like a win-win situation.
 It can help you do something you’ve always wanted to, such as setting up your own business, helping you cover the start-up costs, or to fund your child’s University education.
 It can also be used for home improvements which improve the equity of your home in the long term.
-It is estimated that a home improvement project can return between 48-101% of the project cost at resale.
+Perhaps you might decide on some new doors from Doors Plus, maybe you need a paint job or even some new countertops.
+The list goes on for examples of these improvements, big and small.
+In fact it is estimated that a home improvement project can return between 48-101% of the project cost at resale.

 - Tax benefits